 Feature Matrix

-A comprehensive comparison of documentation capabilities, AI features, enterprise functionality, and integrations between Document360 and GitBook.
+A comprehensive feature-by-feature comparison across knowledge base capabilities, AI features, developer tooling, enterprise security, and integrations.

 | Feature |